-The project Deepin plans for future versions develop an application that can natively interact with a smartphone.
+The project Deepin plans for future versions the development of an application that allows interacting natively with a smartphone.

-For now we can use the familiar KDE Connect which will allow us to interact with Android from your desktop via WiFi and do many interesting things with.
+At the moment we can resort to the well-known KDE Connect which will allow us to interact with Android from our desktop through the WiFi connection and do many interesting things with it.

 Connect KDE features

-- Share in the clipboard: Useful for transferring long and complicated texts.
+- Share on clipboard: Useful for transferring long and complicated texts.

-- Shared notifications: KDE Connect sends all notifications on your smartphone to your computer.
+- Shared Notifications: KDE Connect sends all notifications from your smartphone to your computer.

-- Post URLs to your desktop Linux from your smartphone.
+- Send URLs to your Linux desktop from your smartphone.

-- Use your phone as an input device (such as a mouse, touchpad or keyboard) and / or presenter.
+- Use your phone as an input device (such as a mouse, trackpad, or keyboard) and / or a presenter.

-- multimedia remote control: use your phone as a remote control to control media players.
+- Multimedia remote control: use your phone as a remote control to control multimedia players.

-- Check the battery level phone from the desktop.
+- View your phone's battery level from your desktop.

 - Send and receive pings to / from devices.

-- Find your lost phone by touching an alarm sound.
+- Find your lost phone by making it ring an alarm sound.

-To use it we carried in our repository deepines a package that displays the dependencies needed for successful installation and operation.
-Once installed and updated repository cited above. proceeds to install from Synaptic or the terminal with the command.
+To use it we have ported in our repository deepines a package that displays the necessary dependencies for its successful installation and correct operation.
+Once the aforementioned repository is installed and updated.
+Proceed to install from synaptic or the terminal with the command.

 sudo apt install indicator-kdeconnect

-Remember that you must download the client from Android Play Store for both devices then match.
+Remember that you must download the Android client from the Play Store and then pair both devices.